Kent, Washington: Transportation

 The main north–south highway serving Kent is State Route 167, a freeway that connects the city to Renton and Puyallup.
-The city also includes portions of Interstate 5 to the west and State Route 18 to the east; both are major freeways that provide inter-regional connections.
+The city includes portions of Interstate 5 to the west and State Route 18 to the east; both are major freeways that provide inter-regional connections.
 State Route 516 travels east–west across Kent and connects all three freeways, while State Route 181 and State Route 515 provide further north–south connections as city streets.
 The older portions of the city, primarily in downtown and the valley floor, are laid out with a continuous grid of arterial streets.

-The city is also served by two public transit providers: King County Metro and Sound Transit.
-The main hub is Kent Station, a Sounder commuter rail station with service to Downtown Seattle and Tacoma Dome Station and bus connections.
-Sound Transit operates Sounder service primarily during peak hours on weekdays and also has three Sound Transit Express bus routes that connect to Bellevue, Redmond, and Seattle–Tacoma International Airport.
-King County Metro operates local and regional service from Kent Station and other hubs, including park-and-ride facilities.
-Metro's RapidRide bus rapid transit system includes the A Line, which runs on State Route 99 in western Kent; the I Line, scheduled to open in 2027, will connect Downtown Kent to Renton and Auburn.
-The Link light rail system is planned to be extended to Federal Way in late 2025, with intermediate stops at Kent Des Moines station near Highline College and Star Lake station at South 272nd Street.
+The city is served by two public transit providers: King County Metro and Sound Transit.
+The main hub is Kent Station, a Sounder commuter rail station with service to downtown Seattle, Tacoma Dome Station, and bus connections.
+Sound Transit operates Sounder service primarily during peak hours on weekdays and has three Sound Transit Express bus routes connecting to Bellevue, Redmond, and Seattle–Tacoma International Airport.
+King County Metro operates local and regional service from Kent Station and other hubs, including park and ride facilities.
+Metro's RapidRide bus rapid transit system includes the A Line, which runs on State Route 99 in western Kent; the I Line, scheduled to open in 2027, will connect downtown Kent to Renton and Auburn.
+The Link light rail system is planned to be extended to Federal Way, Washington in late 2025, with intermediate stops at the Kent Des Moines station near Highline College and the Star Lake station at South 272nd Street.

 Heavy rail service includes two major north–south lines through the Kent Valley, with freight traffic operations by the BNSF and Union Pacific railroads.